My Time in Africa

 This October, I was privileged to visit some of our leaders who are investing in their communities through education, agriculture, and holistic formation.

-That same spirit of transformation was alive in Uganda, where I met Geoffrey Ocan, the leader of Common Ground African Leadership.
-What stood out most about Geoffrey’s work is how something as tangible as coffee farming is reshaping the entire community’s future.
-Instead of viewing people as recipients of aid, Geoffrey and his team are equipping them to become entrepreneurs - to plant, grow, and sustain their own livelihoods.
+When I was in Uganda, I met Geoffrey Ocan, who leads Common Ground African Leadership.
+What really stood out to me was how they’re using something as tangible as coffee farming to reshape the community’s future.
+Instead of seeing people as recipients of aid, they’re empowering them to become entrepreneurs.

 In Kenya, I saw how our support in education and sports is shaping the next generation with confidence and purpose.
 In Uganda, I met Jennifer, who works with children overcoming trauma, helping them heal and rediscover hope.
 Even in places like Olia Prison, I witnessed transformation reaching into every corner of the community.
 Each encounter reminded me that this work is about long-term, life-changing impact, the kind that ripples outward through generations.